Weymouth Half – The bike (and T2)

 My time for the bike was 3:47:02 – 116/131 women.

 I was delighted that I had beaten my targets.
 My realistic target was 4:15-4:30 with an optimistic target of 4:00-4:15.
 I was even more surprised that I finished within 2-3 minutes of James N., Roelie and Clare, all of whom I would consider to be much better cyclists than me.

 I ran around the corner to where my transition bag was lined up.

-I quickly found my bag and stopped by it to grab a couple of bits, but a marshal called out to me saying that I had to go into the changing tent.
+I quickly found my bag and stopped by it to grab a couple of bits.
+A marshal called out to me saying that I had to go into the changing tent.
 I then heard someone else say my name and was surprised to see James in amongst the transition bags.
-I had expected him to be long gone on the run as he had been quite a long way ahead on the bike, but he wasn’t having a very lucky day.
+He had been quite a long way ahead on the bike, so I had expected him to be long gone on the run.
+He wasn’t having a very lucky day.

-I put on my trainers, abandoned my helmet, headband and sunglasses, grabbed my visor, had a quick puff of my inhaler and was off… This transition only took me 2:40, which placed me 8th in my category and 46th female, so it was by far my best discipline of the day!
+I put on my trainers, abandoned my helmet, headband and sunglasses and grabbed my visor.
+After a quick puff of my inhaler, I was off… This transition only took me 2:40, which placed me 8th in my category and 46th female, so it was by far my best discipline of the day!